ProbablyFaiz/gwwc-twitter-network/README.md

 `pip install -e .`

+If you want to analyze an existing network interactively, you also need to `pip install ipython`.

 #### Network graph files
 Copy the `users_following25.csv` and `edges_following25.csv` files from the GWWC drive into the `data/` folder.
 If you want to use followers data, copy the files into that